CartoDB/cartodb/README.md

 # How do I install CartoDB? #

-This is README is intended for Ubuntu 10.04.
-This doesn't mean that it can't be installed in other Linux versions or OSX systems, but that it's guaranteed to work only in Ubuntu 10.04.
+This is README is intended for Ubuntu 10.04 / 12.04.
+This doesn't mean that it can't be installed in other Linux versions or OSX systems, but that it's guaranteed to work only in Ubuntu 10.04 and 12.04.
 If anyone wants to share with us the installation process for any other system we will be more than happy to point it from this README.
 That said, there are also many successful installations on Amazon EC2, Linode,